apexlang/apexlang.io/docs/specification.md

 #### Parameterized operations

 Parameterized operations are familiar function signatures.
-They accept zero or more parameters and are generated with the same signature defined in Apex.
+They accept zero or more parameters and are generated with the same signature defined in Apexlang.
 This style is recommended when passing in a small number of fields and follow a simple, familiar, and easy to read format.
 All parameters must be named.
 In this example, we pass in first and last names to create a customer and return its new identifier as a `u64`.

 ```apexlang
 func createCustomer(firstName: string, lastName: string): u64